 1. It is nicknamed Pearl of the Indian Ocean and teardrop of India

 Sri Lanka is known for these two lovely names.
 Pearl of the Indian Ocean is given to this small island nation probably due to its incredible natural beauty, extraordinary biodiversity as well as its precious gemstones.
 Besides, the island has a teardrop shape and is off the coast of India, which is easier to see from the map.
 That’s why it is also called the teardrop of India.
-Below is a Google map snapshot of Sri Lanka to give you an idea of its location and shape.

 2. It's packed with a large variety of animals